 You might not require wisdom tooth removal at all, but it is best to find out before they begin to erupt.
 During your exam, we can learn how many wisdom teeth you have and if you have sufficient space for them in your mouth.
 We can get a general idea of how they will emerge and if they might threaten your health in any way.

-Dr. Pfost and Dr. Davis want to give you and your family the gift of long-lasting oral health!
+Dr. Davis wants to give you and your family the gift of long-lasting oral health!
 To find out more about your unique dental needs, call our office to schedule an appointment.